-This idea may be the most important of all.
-It represents a paradigm shift.
-Le Corbusier's publication of Le Modulor [24] may be a fulcrum point, the visible signal of the new paradigm.
-Another signal of the new paradigm was Karl Gerstner's publication of Designing Programmes [17], "Instead of solutions for problems, programmes for solutions."
+This idea is transformational - a paradigm shift.
+Le Corbusier's publication of Le Modulor [19] may be a fulcrum point, the visible signal of the new paradigm.
+Another signal of the new paradigm was Karl Gerstner's publication of Designing Programmes [13], "Instead of solutions for problems, programmes for solutions."
 (Much earlier, moveable type with its inherent reuse sets the stage for what comes after modernism, even as moveable type creates the revolution of modernism itself.)
 To single out one example in practice, the Schiphol Airport signage system from 1967 by the Dutch firm Total Design and Benno Wissing is one of the first and most famous examples in practice - creating not a complete system, but a system in which others can create.
 As a platform for creating - in our terms, a platform for conversations for designing - a signage system is quite limited, but still the outlines are there.
 The relationship of designer to outcome is changed: The signage system is never completely finished, never completely specified, never completely imagined.
 It is forever open.
 "Second-order design" has emerged.
-Designfor-conversation is born.
+Design-for-conversation is born.7